ValentinJourne/CASTANEA_reproduction/README.md

 # CASTANEA_reproduction
-Shared project on simulation of fruit production based on process-based model (CASTANEA).
+Shared project on simulation of fruit production with a process-based model (CASTANEA).